 Network Address: A network address (Internet Protocol (IP) address) serves as a unique identifier for a computer on a network.

-Network Address Translator: The translation of an Internet Protocol (IP) address used within one network to a different IP address known within another network.
+Network Address Translator: Translating an Internet Protocol (IP) address used within one network to a different IP address known within another network.

 Network Scan: The procedure for identifying active hosts on a network for network security assessments.